 Sized for maximum pump input power plus say 15% safety margin.

-Short flexible hose between pump and first component in circuit.
-Helps reduce noise and vibration.
+Short flexible hose between the pump and first component in the circuit.
+Helps to reduce noise and vibration.
 Allow pumps to move.

 Pressure test point or gauge